mmbuw/gispl/thesis/50-usage.md

 # Usage

 This chapter shows some typical use cases and their implementation.
 The [Implementation Overview](#implementation-overview) chapter showed one simple example, and this chapter will give some more detailed examples.
+Before this, it is important to mention some technical aspects of GISpL.js.
+It was built using some of the latest features defined in JavaScript or better said ECMAScript.
+Some of the additions defined in the ECMAScript 2015 specification and used in GISpL.js such as `WeakMap` have partial or full support in most modern browsers.
+Most, but not all.
+Although it is possible to polyfill [@polyfill] some features, GISpL.js will work best in the latest and most modern browsers.
+Additionally, the performance has been best in Chrome, but it works also in others such as Firefox or Safari.

 ## Examples